-Composition of Bushman Arrows
+Composition of Bushmen Arrows

-Arrow compositions became more standardized now
+Arrow compositions have become more standardized now.

-Composition of contemporary bushmen hunting arrows
+Composition of contemporary Khoi-san hunting arrows

 As is well-known, the bow and arrow must function as a single system.
 The size and strength of the bow, as well as its brace height, determine the draw length of the arrow.
 For a hunting bow, a general rule of thumb is that the arrow length should be approximately three times the brace height, which means that a hunting arrow should measure around 60cm/23 inches in length with a brace height of 20cm.
-These bushmen arrows are relatively lightweight, with an average total weight of around 7 grams for a metal-tipped arrow.
-The metal head typically weighs around 3 grams, while the link- and main shaft each weigh approximately 2 grams.
+These Khoi-san arrows are relatively lightweight, with an average total weight of around 7 grams for a metal-tipped arrow.
+The metal head typically weighs around 3 grams, while the link- and main shaft weigh approximately 2 grams.

 Hunting arrows typically consist of three detachable parts: a reinforced main shaft, a link shaft made of bone, and an arrowhead.
 The link shaft is attached to the main shaft, and the arrowhead is fitted onto the link shaft.
-When an animal is struck, either a barbed arrowhead or a long bony arrow tip penetrates the skin and remains lodged there.
+When an animal is struck, a barbed arrowhead or a long, bony arrow tip penetrates the skin and remains lodged there.
 As the animal moves, the main shaft or main and link shafts detach, ensuring that the arrowhead remains embedded in the animal’s skin and cannot be pulled out.

 Two types of arrowheads are common.

-One type of arrowhead commonly used by the Ju//hoansi Bushmen is a metal triangle tip with a long shaft.
-The triangle tip itself is never poisoned, but the shaft is wrapped with strips of animal sinew or ligaments to hold the poison.
+One type of arrowhead commonly used by the Ju//hoansi Khoi-san is a metal triangle tip with a long shaft.
+The triangle tip is never poisoned, but the shaft is wrapped with animal sinew or ligaments to hold the poison.
 It is too dangerous for the hunter to have the arrowhead poisoned, as it could cause injury if accidentally touched.
 For this reason, these metal-tipped arrows with poison on the shaft are always transported in a tightly closed quiver.
 At the end of the metal shaft, the sinew wrapping is done many times to create a sleeve for holding one end of the link shaft.

 Link shaft